The team behind the Railway Work, Life & Death project consists of:

 Mike is Senior Lecturer in History at the University of Portsmouth, specialising in the history of transport and mobility, and in the history of accidents and safety in modern Britain.
 He is particularly interested in the history of railway worker safety, the subject of his forthcoming book under contract with Taylor & Francis.
 His Portsmouth staff page is available here.

-Helen Ford, Manager, Modern Records Centre, University of Warwick
+Helen Ford, previously Manager, Modern Records Centre, University of Warwick

 Helen has been a long time project supporter, and has enabled our work with the Modern Records Centre, which started in late 2018.
-Helen is overseeing the work at the MRC, on trades union records.
+She oversaw the work at the MRC, on trades union records.

 Peter Thorpe, Library & Archive Assistant, National Railway Museum